 3) Use Multisensory Methods!

-Your dyslexic child will remember information best if he sees it, hears it, touches it and moves with it.
-Read a book, listen to the book on audio books and then see the movie.
-Most books exist on audiotape.
-You can check them out for free at your local library.
-If your child is reading a book about a police officer, make a visit to your local police station.
+Your dyslexic child will remember information best if they see it, hear it, touch it and move with it.
+Read a book, listen to the book on audio books, and then see the movie.
+Most books these days have audio version, and you can check many of them out for free at your local library.
+Similarly, if your child is reading a book about a police officer, make a visit to your local police station.
 If your child is reading about rocks, go to a museum where he can see and touch them.
+Plus, get teaching tips and fun learning activities delivered straight to your inbox with the PRIDE Weekly Roar.

 4) Make Lists!